Dart Charge and Bailiffs

-I have multiple unpaid Dart Charges
+I have multiple Dart Charges

-Your Dart Charge account may have been closed because there had been insufficient funds available in the account when a crossing had been made.
+- Your Dart Charge account may have been closed because there had been insufficient funds available in the account when a crossing had been made.

-The Dart Charge account may have been closed because the registered bank card had expired.
+- The Dart Charge account may have been closed because the registered bank card had expired.